mrquincle/aim_modules/RecommenderModule/README.md

 ## Copyrights
 The copyrights of this module (2015) belong to:

-- Author: Homer J. Simpson
+- Author: Anne van Rossum
-- Springfield Power Company
+- Copyrights: Distributed Organisms B.V. (http://dobots.nl)